What is time management?

 Avoid multitasking

-Research has shown that multitasking can actually reduce productivity and negatively impact on your learning.
+Research has shown that multitasking can actually reduce productivity and negatively impact your learning.
 It may appear that you are undertaking multiple tasks at once but in fact you are simply shifting your attention from one task to another.
 This switching between tasks can be draining mentally and you may not be able to fully engage with what you are doing.
 It is best to avoid multitasking during your study sessions so try to eliminate distractions.

 Communicate and delegate